pkhoueiry/wes_germline_gatk/README.md

             AAAAAAAAAAAA
             TTTTTTTTTTTT

-        Second, we have to specify the path of "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" in the JSON file.
+        We have to specify the path of "fastq_list.txt", scatter_calling_intervals.txt" and "adapters.txt" in the JSON file.

 We can invoke each WDL and shell scripts separately.